-An important consideration when offering liver or lung resection is ensuring that the remnant liver or lung retains adequate functional capacity.
+An important consideration when offering liver or lung resection is ensuring that the remnant liver or lung retains adequate functional capacity while ensuring adequate resection with a clear resection margin.
 Multiple techniques (e.g. portal vein embolization or ligation) have been described to encourage hemi hypertrophy of the liver so as to increase remnant liver size and functional capacity.
 Some of these techniques remain experimental and more studies are needed to evaluate the safety of these techniques.